thomas4019/expressa/doc/uploading-files.md

           }
       }

-> NOTE: you probably want to create an expressa listener which does hides the 'picture'-property to save bandwidth.
-On top of that, you probably want automatic thumbnails using [this expressa middleware](https://gist.github.com/coderofsalvation/d3c67fbdf4639dfae4d292a37434097c)
+> NOTE: you probably want to create an expressa listener which hides the 'picture'-property to save bandwidth.
+On top of that, you probably want automatic thumbnails using something like [this expressa middleware](https://gist.github.com/coderofsalvation/d3c67fbdf4639dfae4d292a37434097c)

 ![](https://gist.githubusercontent.com/coderofsalvation/f9af1791560bdcde2e536ba6ee85fd66/raw/86bfd8821d4c426a8404ff10ea1164b4f171ea8c/file-upload.png)